wdporter/i-am-that-vuepress/64-whatever-pleases-you-keeps-you-back/readme.md

 **Q:**&ensp;You speak of the mind, of the witnessing consciousness beyond the mind and of the Supreme, which is beyond awareness.
 Do you mean to say that even awareness is not real?

-**M:**&ensp;As long as you deal in terms like ‘real’ and ‘unreal’, awareness is the only reality that can be.
-But the Supreme is beyond all distinctions and the term ‘real’ does not apply to it, for in it all is real and, therefore, need not be labelled as such.
+**M:**&ensp;As long as you deal in terms like “real” and “unreal”, awareness is the only reality that can be.
+But the Supreme is beyond all distinctions and the term “real” does not apply to it, for in it all is real and, therefore, need not be labelled as such.
 It is the very source of reality — it imparts reality to whatever it touches.
 It just cannot be understood through words.
 Even a direct experience, however sublime, merely bears testimony, nothing more.

 **Q:**&ensp;But who creates the world?